 - Community service.

-Yet another reason includes when a probation office sends information to the court the defendant was arrested for a new crime and didn't report the incident to probation.
+Yet another reason is that when a probation office sends information to the court, the defendant is arrested for a new crime and doesn't report the incident to probation.

 Can I Avoid Jail Time If I Self-Surrender On a Warrant?